Azure/azure-functions-sql-extension/docs/BindingsOverview.md

 This section goes over some of the configuration values you can use to customize SQL trigger bindings.
 See [How to Use Azure Function App Settings](https://learn.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings) to learn more.

-#### Sql_Trigger_BatchSize
+#### Sql_Trigger_MaxBatchSize

-This controls the number of changes processed at once before being sent to the triggered function.
+This controls the maximum number of changes sent to the function during each iteration of the change processing loop.

 #### Sql_Trigger_PollingIntervalMs